 The survey also asked participants about their primary goal for submissions.
 Attorneys said the primary goal is to enhance firm recruitment and make existing clients feel better.
 Legal marketers indicated the primary goal was to improve morale internally and make existing clients feel better.
 These goals do help build and enhance the firm’s brand, which is important.
 But what about generating new business?
 Surprisingly, this didn’t rank very high in the survey.

-The presenters noted that this may not be a bad thing since the ROI on submissions would be difficult to calculate.
-Therefore, they advised law firms to develop a strategy when choosing which rankings and awards to submit to.
+This may not be a bad thing since the ROI on submissions can be difficult to calculate.
+Therefore, law firms should develop a strategy when choosing which rankings and awards to submit to.
 Instead of complaining about the process of preparing submissions, as many of us do, it’s beneficial to take a step back and audit your process for submissions.

 Here are some questions to ask yourself and your attorneys when selecting which opportunities to respond to:

 - What are you or the attorney looking to achieve?

 - Is there a better tool to achieve the objective?

 - How does this recognition help the attorney or the firm?